SuperblocksHQ/superblocks-lab-wiki/Development-Process.md

 Each week we will manage work items, crossing off completed features, and triaging bugs.
 At the end of the milestone, we will strive for 0 bugs and 0 issues assigned to the milestone.
 Some bugs and features will then be either postponed to later milestones or moved back to the backlog.

 Before we publish builds we manually execute the [[Smoke Test]] on all supported browsers.

+## Its The Final Countdown!
+The final week of the milestone is what we call the "The Final Countdown".
+During this week we will wrap up any feature work, we will test using a test plan Iteration Plans, and then we will fix the critical bugs for that milestone.

+During the Final Countdown we make a build available on the beta channel.
+We will monitor incoming issues from this release, fix any critical bugs that arise, and then produce a final stable release for the milestone and the stable channel.